im-mou/gpu-kmer-counter/README.md

 ## Source repository
 [Source code repository: lh3/kmer-cnt](https://github.com/lh3/kmer-cnt)
 <br/>
-This repository contains all the the source code of the diferent implementations that has be used and experimented with for this research.
+This repository contains all the the source code of the diferent implementations that has been used and experimented with for this research.

 ## Instructions to use and test the implementations